 - To type ä (A with umlaut), press [Ctrl]+[Shift] + [; semicolon] then i.

 NOTE: These keystrokes will give you the lowercase a with Accent marks.
 However, if you want uppercase letters, turn on the caps lock whilst you type the shortcuts.

 These are the shortcuts for typing Accents on ‘a’ in Microsoft Word.

-Option 4: insert A with Accent in Excel
+Option 4: Insert A with Accent Mark in Excel

 If you are using a Windows PC, you can easily type any accented ‘a’ letter in Excel using the previous methods.
 Mac users can also use the shortcuts stated in the previous sections on this page.
 However, if you are looking for another way to achieve this specifically in Excel, keep going.